 Organic sources of nutrients such as farmyard manure (FYM) and poultry manure play a vital role in ensuring sustainable vegetable production.
 These organic inputs not only supply essential macro- and micronutrients but also improve soil physico-chemical and biological properties, leading to enhanced nutrient availability and better crop growth.
 The nutritional value of cabbage is also noteworthy; per 100 g of fresh leaves it contains 103 kJ energy, 5.8 g carbohydrates, 36.6 mg vitamin C, and 2.5 g dietary fibre, making it a good source of β-carotene, fibre, and antioxidants.
 The characteristic pungency of cabbage is attributed to the presence of the glucosinolate sinigrin, a sulphur-containing compound with recognized health benefits.

 Integrated Nutrient Management (INM), which involves the judicious and balanced application of chemical fertilizers along with organic and biological sources of nutrients, has been reported to exert synergistic effects on crop productivity and soil health.
-The combined use of inorganic and organic inputs improves nutrient-use efficiency, sustains soil fertility, and enhances crop yields compared to their sole application (Roy et al.).
+The combined use of inorganic and organic inputs improves nutrient-use efficiency, sustains soil fertility, and enhances crop yields compared to their sole application (Roy et al…….year).
 In view of the importance of cabbage, its high nutrient demand, and the need for sustainable production practices, the present study was undertaken to evaluate the effect of integrated nutrient management on growth and yield of cabbage under farmers’ participatory conditions in Jharkhand..

 Materials and Methods